 Each graduate student is responsible for maintaining a neat and safe environment in the assigned office and laboratory.
 Safety inspections occur frequently.
-All offices are initially equipped with a desk, chair, and computer.

 2.9.3 Office Supplies

 Graduate students are responsible for their own office supplies.
 There are often old file folders available for student use from the main office if needed (see the Event & Business Coordinator in 2114 Sweeney).